borgstrom/garment/docs/configuration.rst

       ...
       variables:
         - foo: 'Hello'
-        - bar: '%(foo)s World'
+        - bar: '{foo} World'
-        - baz: '%(bar) from Garment'
+        - baz: '{bar} from Garment'

 ``baz`` would be equal to "Hello World from Garment"

 As illustrated above you reference variables using the standard Python named string formatting syntax.
+Each variable is passed all previous variables as keyword args using the Python string `.format() method`_.

 Stages
 ------